project-hadron/discovery-capability/docs/source/introduction/overview.rst

 increase the transparency and traceability of data lineage and facilitate knowledge transfer, retrieval and reuse.

-It was born from the frustration of working on machine learning projects with so many indecipherable jupyter notebooks a data scientist produces, each repeating common activities using arbitrary, localised datasets.
-This indecipherability clouded the retrieval of the data scientists thinking and the knowledge they gained from the subject matter experts they interacted with.
+It was born from the frustration of working on machine learning projects in Jupyter that lent itself to indecipherable collection of notebooks a data scientist produces, and its separation from the expected production solution bundle.
+It also masked the thinking and knowledge gained from the subject matter experts they interacted with.

 What are we solving?
 --------------------